 BMW Group is working on several EVs in addition to the BMW i7, including BMW 5 Series electric/BMW i5, BMW iX1, and BMW 3 Series electric.
 The upcoming BMW i3 will likely be a China-only model, but the next-gen model should be available worldwide.
 By 2023, BMW Group aims to have 13 pure electric models on sale across brands.
 By 2025, it aims to sell around two million EVs, and the company’s long-term goal for 2030 is to convert half of its worldwide sales to electric.

 What is the BMW i7 release date?

-BMW is likely to unveil its flagship electric sedan in the first half of 2022, and launch it in the latter half of the year.
+BMW will likely unveil its flagship electric sedan this spring and launch it in the second half of the year.

 What is the expected BMW i7 price?

 The base BMW i7 could have an attractive price of EUR 100,000 (including 19% VAT and excluding delivery costs) in Germany.

 Which are the main competitors to the i7?

 The Mercedes EQS, Tesla Model S, Lucid Air, and the 2024 Audi Landjet/Artemis would be its chief rivals.

 Featured image: Yusuf Uygar (via Instagram)